 Mama said the inside of her house smells like a musty smoke house from the solid pig fat she buns as candles.
-She had been there once to check on her, witch or no witch she told us, and Daddy, at the dinner table.
+She had been there once to check on her, witch or no witch she told us at the dinner table.
 She hadn’t seen Ms. Maybre for weeks.
-It was her Christian duty, and there was Ms. Maybre, half naked from the waist up, drinking from a mason jar in front of the fire.
+It was her Christian duty to visit and there had been Ms. Maybre, half naked from the waist up, drinking from a mason jar in front of the fire.
 Mama says she was drinking the moonshine she made from the pressure cooker on the stove with the copper wire run through, she was drinking the devil’s drink.

 “Ms. Maybre,” said Mama to the old witch, “I worried about you when I haven’t seen you none, at all, not even to see you get your mail at the end of the road.”